 By Osama Diab

-In the social media age, revolutions will no longer be followed by the constructing of a national identity based on just one “universal” truth.
+In the social media age, revolution will no longer be followed by the constructing of a national identity based on just one “universal” truth.

 Wednesday 25 January 2012